Saira-A/configdoc/options.md

 ##### autoRotateEnabled
 **Type**: `boolean`
 **Default**: `false`
-Determines if auto-rotation of the model is enabled.
+Determines if auto-rotation of the model is enabled - model rotates automatically when not being interacted with.

 ##### cameraChangeDelay
 **Type**: `number`